quentinsf/vboxutils/README.md

 # VBOX experiments

-The `vboxread.py` script can read the .VBO format files produced by a RaceLogic VBOX and perform a few operations on the data.
+The `vboxread` script can read the .VBO format files produced by a RaceLogic VBOX and perform a few operations on the data.

 It will perform a couple of conversions on the data: